Conditions

 • Lets cerebrospinal fluid (CSF) flow in a more normal way, which may relieve some symptoms.

-• In children with syringomyelia, lets the cyst drain so your child doesn’t need surgery on the cyst itself.
+• In children with syringomyelia, lets the cyst drain, so your child doesn't need surgery on the cyst itself.

 • Remove bone from the base of the skull.
-This makes the normal hole in the base of the skull (foramen magnum) bigger so there’s more room for the brain, spinal cord and CSF.
+This makes the normal hole in the base of the skull bigger so there's more room for the brain, spinal cord and CSF.
 Taking out the bone here is called suboccipital craniectomy.

 • Remove the back part of the first bone of the spine (first cervical vertebrae or C1).
 This makes more room for your child’s brain.
 This procedure is called C1 laminectomy.
 Some children who have surgery need only this procedure and suboccipital craniectomy.

-In most children, symptoms of a Chiari malformation start to improve during the first month after surgery.
+Follow-up care is important after surgery to watch for any symptoms that come back or get worse.
+In most children, symptoms of a Chiari malformation start to improve during the first weeks after surgery.
 Some children continue to have symptoms.

-• Sometimes children with Chiari malformation will need treatment for another condition that affects their brain, spinal cord or spine, such as:
+Sometimes children with Chiari malformation will need treatment for another condition that affects their brain, spinal cord or spine, such as:

-Children with these conditions will need regular checkups throughout life.
+Children with these conditions will need regular check-ups throughout life.
 Your doctor will look for new symptoms and check that any existing symptoms are not getting worse.
 Your child may benefit from these Seattle Children’s experts:

 • Our Neurodevelopmental team cares for children who have problems with learning, emotions or behavior.
-Doctors, nurses, social workers, dietitiansphysical therapists and occupational therapists work together to meet your child’s needs.
+Doctors, nurses, social workers, dietitians, physical therapists and occupational therapists work together to meet your child's needs.
 We also help you find resources in your community.

 • Our Spine Program is known nationally for treating all kinds of spine problems in children.